AnaniyaLegesse/guzo-travel-app/README.md

 Guzo Travel App is a web application developed using React.js that aims to provide a seamless and intuitive travel experience for users.
 It offers a range of features including destination search and exploration, trip planning and itinerary management, real-time flight and hotel booking, interactive maps and navigation, reviews and recommendations, social sharing and community engagement, notifications and alerts, offline access and syncing, and responsive design.

-To access the deployed site, please visit [Guzo Travel App](https://www.Guzo Travel App.com).
+To access the deployed site, please visit [Guzo Travel App](https://guzo-travel.netlify.app/).

-For more information about the project and its development process, you can read the final project blog article [here](link-to-blog-article).

 ## Installation